hrbrmstr/lineworkmaps/README.md

 To get an idea of what you can do with these lineworks in R, head on over to [RPubs](http://rpubs.com/hrbrmstr/project-linework).
 It has been updated to use this package.

+The Project Linework shapefiles also work well [with Leaflet](http://rpubs.com/hrbrmstr/linework-leaflet).

 The following functions are implemented:

 -   `lineworks` : Return vector of available linework shapes and optionally print verbose description of shapfile data elements.